By-Laws of the Stinson Beach Village Association

 Prior to the March meeting, the outgoing Vice-President shall meet with the incoming Vice-President to discuss the responsibilities of the office and any issues facing the Association, thus ensuring that the new Vice-President is informed of his or her duties and responsibilities.

-Section 3: General Responsibilities of the Secretary
+General Responsibilities of the Secretary

 Keep meeting attendance rosters and encourage member signatures.

 Take the minutes of the meetings (minutes to include a reccord of attendance) and review the minutes with the Directors before distribution to the public.
 Maintain copies of the minutes in the locked filing cabinet.

 Prepare correspondence for review by the Directors and obtain the signature of the President or Vice-President prior to distribution.